hound-search/hound/README.md

 docker run -d -p 6080:6080 --name hound -v $(pwd):/data etsy/hound
 ```

 You should be able to navigate to [http://localhost:6080/](http://localhost:6080/) as usual.
-This docker use the
-[`default-config.json`](default-config.json) as the configuration file.

 ## Running in Production